-Where an applicant turns right into a 2 lane road, they should aim to get into the left hand lane as they complete the turn.
-However, if the left hand lane is unavailable it is acceptable to turn initially into the right hand lane, depending on the direction to be followed subsequently.
+Where an applicant turns right into a 2 lane road, they should aim to get into the left hand lane.
+However, if they turn into the right hand lane initially and then move into the left lane, it is acceptable and no fault is recorded for 'Position Turning Right'.
+(See 'Position on the Straight' point 'e')